jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Mark Main Grouping

 (Original Word document had color coding.
 The color codings were meant to regroup topics.
-Each color would represent a new main topic.)
+Each color might represent a new main topic.)

 - Direction:
     - Access Symbols